arnauqb/diff_abms_tutorial/webpage/02-differentiating-randomness.md

 In the example above, we made the assumption that the randomness of our model $p(z)$ did not depend on the structural parameters $\theta$ that we want to differentiate by.

 However, in most agent-based models this assumption does not hold.
-Consider, for instance, the case of an SIR model where agents become infected with some probability $p$.
+Consider, for instance, the case of an SIR model where agents become infected with some probability $q$.
 This probability may depend on structural parameters such as $R_0$ or social distancing measures that we want to calibrate.

 So now we have